Introduction

 Snacks / Food

 Snacks are essential on hikes.
 I have a fear of being hungry, so I tend to overpack food!
-Some of my favorite snacks for hiking are beef or turkey jerky, string cheese, nuts, trail mix, Peanut M&Ms, dried fruit such as apricots and raisins, fresh fruit such as apples, bananas and mandarin oranges, Paleo energy bars (I love RX Bars – these come in a variety of flavors – or Autumn’s Gold Grain-Free granola bars).
-A peanut-butter and jelly sandwich makes a good snack / lunch too!
+Snacks should be energy powerhouses, although protein is also important for keeping you full longer and for muscle retention / building.
+Some of my favorite snacks for hiking are beef or turkey jerky, string cheese, nuts, trail mix, Peanut M&Ms, dried fruit such as apricots and raisins, fresh fruit such as apples, bananas and mandarin oranges, and Paleo energy bars (I love RX Bars – these come in a variety of flavors – or Autumn’s Gold Grain-Free granola bars).
+A peanut-butter-and-jelly (or -banana) sandwich makes a good snack / lunch too!

 Eat something about every two hours when on a hike.
 This will keep you energized to power through.
 If a hike is an out-and-back, you might plan to eat lunch at the turnaround point.